guardian/recommendations/cdn.md

 A lot can be achieved with minimal Fastly configuration, and careful use of cache-control, surrogate-control and surrogate-key headers served by your application.
 This has the advantage that most of the caching logic is co-located with the rest of your application.

-If this is insufficient, the next step is making use of [VCL Snippets](https://docs.fastly.com/en/guides/using-regular-vcl-snippets), which can be easily edited in the Fastly console and provide a useful way of providing a little extra functionality.
+If this is insufficient, the next step is making use of [VCL Snippets](https://docs.fastly.com/en/guides/using-regular-vcl-snippets), which can be edited in the Fastly console and provide a useful way of providing a little extra functionality.
 You can try-out snippets of Fastly VCL functionality with https://fiddle.fastly.dev/ .

 If you find that your VCL snippets are becoming large, you should consider switching to [custom VCL](https://docs.fastly.com/en/guides/uploading-custom-vcl), which should be versioned in Github, tested in CI and deployed using riff-raff, as in https://github.com/guardian/fastly-edge-cache.